a2stuff/chip8.system/README.md

 Names are per [Timendus's CHIP-8 quirks test](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file#quirks-test).
 The defaults match the passing expectations in these tests.

 IDs are per the [CHIP-8 database](https://github.com/chip-8/chip-8-database/blob/master/database/quirks.json), which lists the same quirks but with slightly different expectations.
-A * signifies that sense is inverted, i.e. setting the bit is the same as turning this quirk off, per the database definition.
+A * signifies that sense is inverted, i.e. _setting_ the bit is the same as turning _off_ the quirk, per the database definition.

 Defaults "on" and "off" reference Timendus' tests, "true" and "false" reference the CHIP-8 database.